ergolabs/sips/README.md

 # Spectrum Improvement Proposals

-This repositoty is a location to record high-level descriptions of all potential improvements to Spectrum (ErgoDEX) platform.
+This repository is a location to record high-level descriptions of all potential improvements to the Spectrum ecosystem.

 ## Layout